adrn-blog/adrian.pw/content/about.md

 I am also the Assistant Director of Scientific Software at the [Simons Foundation](https://www.simonsfoundation.org/).

-I received my PhD in 2016 with advisor [Kathryn V.
+I received my PhD in 2016 with [Kathryn V.
 Johnston](http://user.astro.columbia.edu/~kvj/) in the Department of Astronomy at Columbia University.
 I was then a Lyman Spitzer, Jr. Postdoctoral Fellow in the Department of Astrophysical Sciences at Princeton University.
 I was a Flatiron Research